 For instance, our local Six Flags technically says no food or drinks but they never take them away from me when they check my bag.
 Their only no-go thing is candy, which is weird by the way.

 Assuming you’re allowed to, pack non-perishable snacks to reduce the costs of food in the parks.
-You’ll likely have to buy a couple of meals, so save money by bringing in your own snacks.
+You’ll likely have to buy a couple of meals (especially if you’re going to try out Disneyland food for instance), so save money by bringing in your own snacks.

 5 – Cash and Quarters